synthesized-io/insight/docs/core/user_guide/imputation.rst

 ^^^^^^^^^^^^^^^^^

 Outliers in data can heavily decrease model performance if not treaded carefuly, as many loss functions (e.g. MSE) are highly impacted by heavy tailed distributions.
-For these situations, the ``DataImputer`` can reduce the number of outliers by automatically detecting and imputing them with the following command:
+For these situations, the :class:`~synthesized.complex.DataImputer` can reduce the number of outliers by automatically detecting and imputing them with the following command:

 .. ipython:: python